noahgiboney/music-tagger/README.md

 # SwiftTagger

-A command-line tool for automating converting MP3 files to M4A and tagging them with metadata before adding them to Apple Music/iTunes.
+A command-line tool for automating the conversion of MP3 files to M4A, tagging them with metadata, and adding them to Apple Music/iTunes.

 ## Requirements
 - macOS with Swift installed